1jour1vin

 chicken supreme

-A blend of Clairette, Marsanne and Sauvignon, with a touch of Ugni Blanc, this cuvée is the culmination of research inspired by southern Africa.
-A fine interpretation of the Cassis terroir, it is a perfect example of the domaine's expertise.
-Complex aromas of white fruits (pear, peach) and white pepper are accompanied by a rich, pleasant mouthfeel and a balanced finish.
-A cuvée to accompany fine dishes such as scallops with saffron or white fish with mayonnaise.
+A blend of Clairette, Marsanne, and Sauvignon, with a touch of Ugni Blanc, this cuvée is the result of research inspired by Southern Africa.
+A beautiful interpretation of the Cassis terroir, showcasing the estate's expertise.
+Complex aromas of white fruits (pear, peach) and white pepper, accompanied by a rich and pleasant palate with a balanced finish.
+A table wine to accompany fine dishes such as scallops with saffron or white fish with mayonnaise.

-Buy your Barbanau wines at the best price on private sale!
+Buy your Barbanau wines at the best price in a private sale!

 Rated site